Who's who: Elayne, Temoc, and the King in Red

 -Last First Snow, chapter 61

-A major player in Three Parts Dead and Last First Snow, with supporting roles in Full Fathom Five and Four Roads Cross, Elayne Kevarian is a badass corporate lawyer slash necromancer who served on the front lines of the God Wars.
+A major player in Three Parts Dead and Last First Snow, with supporting roles in Full Fathom Five, Four Roads Cross and Wicked Problems, Elayne Kevarian is a badass corporate lawyer slash necromancer who served on the front lines of the God Wars.
 She is Tara’s mentor, Kopil’s old friend, Kai’s nemesis, and Temoc’s several-time saviour.

 As a partner in necromantic law firm Kelethres, Albrecht, and Ao, Elayne travels the world solving other people’s problems with as little bloodshed as possible.
 Resplendent in a pinstriped suit and iron grey hair, Elayne is an intimidating figure to most who meet her, but has a (relatively) soft centre hidden under her steely exterior.